Sexual violence affects millions around the world, and children in poor countries are some of the most vulnerable.

 "IJM gave me hope to continue seeking justice when I was in the stage of nowhere.
-IJM was the one who supported me in pursuing justice that I wanted to achieve."
+IJM supported me in pursuing justice that I wanted to achieve."

 Survivors of sexual violence everywhere face obstacles to justice, but the roadblocks are particularly devastating in the developing world.
 Victims, even children, are often blamed for the abuse, or their testimonies about the abuse are disregarded, or they are pressured to remain silent because of the intense stigma attached to rape.
 The perpetrator may offer to pay the victim’s parents some money in exchange for not pressing charges or even marry the victimized child—both of which can be extremely tempting offers for large families struggling to make ends meet.

 If a police report is made, local police are unlikely to locate and apprehend the suspect, much less conduct an appropriate forensic investigation of the crime scene.
 If the victim’s case makes it to court, a survivor of assault may be forced to testify in front of his or her attacker.
 Cases often take years to reach a decision, requiring repeated and often traumatic visits to court.
 For these reasons, most reported cases never reach the judgment stage.
 When there are no real consequences for rapists and criminals, vulnerable children and women are left to pay the price.

 Shireen J. Jejeebhoy and Sarah Bott.
 Non-Consensual Sexual Experiences of Young People: A Review of the Evidence from Developing Countries

 IJM combats sexual violence against children in Africa and Latin America.

 We ensure the child is safe from the perpetrator (including moving to a safe home if the child is in further danger at home).

 We collaborate with local authorities to investigate cases, help arrest criminals and support prosecution of rapists and other child abusers.